-It is recommended that you do not use a patio heater if wind conditions reach 10 miles per hour.
+It is recommended that you do not use a patio heater if wind conditions exceed 10 miles per hour.
 In high winds, unsecured patio heaters can be blown over, and performance is diminished in windy conditions.

 Q: Will low temperatures affect my patio heater?

-The composition of propane changes in temperatures below 40 degrees F. While the heater may function, it will not function efficiently and will produce less heat than in temperatures over 40 degrees F.
+The composition of propane changes in temperatures below 40°F. While the heater may function, it will not function efficiently and will produce less heat than in temperatures over 40°F.

 Q: Can my patio heater be left in the rain and snow?

 Patio heaters are outdoor products.
-However, leaving the heater exposed to the elements when not in use could cause the finish of the heater to deteriorate over time.
+However, leaving the heater exposed to the elements when not in use may accelerate deterioration of the finish and working parts over time.